 Marriage and finances…it doesn't always come naturally.
 Even for us money geeks!
-Financial discussion tips and rules we learned the last 8 years.
+Financial discussion tips and rules we learned over the last 8 years.

 When my husband and I first met with our pastor before getting married, we briefly discussed marriage and money.

-I declared that I was a saver, and that we were working towards a strong financial future (with a gleam of smug pride in my eye).
+I declared that I was a saver and that we were working towards a strong financial future (with a gleam of smug pride in my eye).
 After all, who doesn’t want a strong financial future?
 Didn’t I give the perfect answer, backed up by several years of trial, error, and results?

-Much to my surprise, the pastor gave me a cursory smile and then turned to Paul, my to-be husband, to ask “so, how do you feel about this?”
+Much to my surprise, the pastor gave me a cursory smile and then turned to Paul, my to-be husband, to ask “So, how do you feel about this?”

 I had made two incorrect assumptions in responding to the money questions.